jesse-swagz/jesse-swagz/README.md

 Hello there; welcome 👋🏾

 I'm a Product Manager, ignore any pull request that says other wise 😊,.
-I've gotten my hand dirty with backend codes back in the day.
+I've gotten my hands dirty with backend codes back in the day.

 😊 Pronouns: He/him
 💡 Fun fact: I love life, and i don't take it too seriously.